slotThe/slotThe.github.io/free-software.md

 ## [hmenu]

 I'm the author of hmenu, a wrapper for [dmenu] in the spirit of [yeganesh].
-More concretely, it displays commands in order of usage (with an optional decay for frequency sorting) and can open programs or (given) files inside of your terminal or any chosen program.
+More concretely, it displays commands in order of usage (with an optional decay for frequency sorting), and can open programs or given files inside of your terminal or any other chosen program.

 ## [vmensa]

 CLI application to query and filter the menus of the different canteens at TU Dresden.

 ## Haskell Libraries

 + [optparse-applicative-cmdline-util] ([Hackage](https://hackage.haskell.org/package/optparse-applicative-cmdline-util))

   Utility functions for writing command line interfaces with [optparse-applicative].
   This is used, for example, in [vmensa].

 + [html-parse-util] ([Hackage](https://hackage.haskell.org/package/html-parse-util))

   A reimplementation of utility functions from Neil Mitchell's [TagSoup], as well as some extra functionality, for Ben Gamari's [html-parse], as this nicely supports `Text` and `Attoparsec`.

 ## Emacs modes